 She Had An Eye For Food As A Teen

 Ever since she was a teenager, Rachael Ray had a knack for putting together food and meals.
-While in high school, Ray started a gift basket service called “Delicious Liasons,” according to The New York Times.
+While in high school, Ray started a gift basket service called “Delicious Liaisons,” according to The New York Times.

 After school, she would curate all the items and pack them neatly into baskets herself.
 Ray even hand-lettered an entire catalog for her small business.
 It seemed she was destined for a multi-media empire centered around food.